Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Titans stats and trends

-- Tennessee has four wins against the spread in six games this season.
+- Tennessee has four wins against the spread in six games this year.

-- This season, the Titans have won ATS in each of their two games as an underdog of 5.5 points or more.
+- Tennessee's games this season have gone over the point total four times in six opportunities (66.7%).

-- Tennessee's games this year have gone over the total in four out of six opportunities (66.7%).
+- The Titans score 27.7 points per game, comparable to the 29.3 the Chiefs allow.

-- Tennessee is 3-0 against the spread and 3-0 overall when the team records more than 29.3 points.
+- Tennessee is 3-0 against the spread and 3-0 overall in games when it puts up more than 29.3 points.

-- Tennessee is 1-1 against the spread and 1-1 overall when the team picks up over 410.5 yards.
+- In games that Tennessee churns out over 410.5 yards, the team is 1-1 against the spread and 1-1 overall.

 - This season the Titans have turned the ball over eight times, two more than the Chiefs' takeaways (6).